DrLuke/pyree-old/doc/network.md

 Command Schemas exchanges between the controller and worker that are meant directly for the Worker.
 An example for such a message would be a request to list all availabe monitors.

 #### `datarequest (string)`
 This is a request for data.
-The reply to this request is outlined in `datareply (array of strings)` Valid values and replies are:
+The reply to this request is outlined in `datareply (array of strings)` Valid requests and their replies are:
 * `monitors`: The controller requests an array of strings of all available monitors (e.g. `["DVI-I-1", "DVI-I-2"]`)